 We like relaxing by the sea at the Yali Beach Club, approximately a 15 minute walk away from Truffle Residences.
 You can relax and enjoy the amazing views of the bay in a peaceful setting.
 The biggest decision of the day is to choose between reclining on a lounger or in the shaded Ottoman seating area.
 There are restaurant and toilet facilities at the Yali Hotel & Beach Club.

 - Villa Mahal Beach Club – water taxi from harbour

 - Kalamar Bay Beach Club – shuttle service from top of Old Town, water sports and scuba diving

-- Kalkan Beach Club – water slide
+- JoJo Beach (ex Kalkan Beach Park) – water taxi from harbour

 - Patara Prince Beach Club – water taxi from harbour

 - Zest Beach Club – water taxi from harbour

 - Indigo – by harbour wall next to Aristos water sports

 - Cakil Beach Club – next to Aristos water sports, near harbour wall